ngeelani48/quote-of-the-day-app/README.md

 > Open “Git Bash” and change the current working directory to the location where you want the cloned directory.

-> Type git clone in the terminal, paste the URL you copied earlier and press “enter” to create your local clone.
+> Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

 > Syntax: